CMU Block Count Calculator

 Practical Tips

-• Account for openings like doors and windows by calculating their area and subtracting from your total wall area before calculating block count; a standard door opening of 3×7 feet would reduce your block needs by about 22 blocks (assuming 8×8×16 size)
+• Account for openings like doors and windows by calculating their area in square feet and subtracting from your total wall area before calculating block count.
+A standard door opening of 3 by 7 feet removes about 22 blocks from your order at 8x8x16 size, and a typical 3 by 4 foot window removes about 13 blocks.

-• Choose your waste factor based on project complexity; straight walls with no openings can use 5-7% waste, while walls with multiple windows, corners, and architectural details should use 10-15% waste
+• Choose your waste factor based on project complexity since straight walls with no openings can use 5-7% waste while walls with multiple windows, corners, and architectural details should use 10-15%.
+Corners require special corner blocks and increase cutting waste, so add an extra 2% for each outside corner in your wall layout.

 Frequently Asked Questions